 - Melt the butter in a large frying pan over medium heat until it begins to sizzle.

-- Lower the heat and add the lemon juice, whisking vigorously while shaking the pan at the same time.
+- Lower the heat and add the lemon juice and pasta water, whisking vigorously while shaking the pan to bring the liquids together.

 - Add your pasta straight in and let it gently bubble away for a minute before serving.

-- Add more pasta water if you need.
+- Add more pasta water if you need to loosen the sauce

 Emilie Pullar says